Ali Maow Maalin: Maalin's case

 In August 1977, an outbreak developed in a Somalian nomadic group of twenty families; eight children developed symptoms in August to October.
 On 12 October 1977, two children with smallpox symptoms were discovered at an encampment near the small inland settlement of Kurtunawarey, around 90 km (60 miles) from Merca.
 Local officials drove the children to Merca, where there was a nearby isolation camp.
 Maalin, then aged 23, served as a guide to the party taking them in a closed Land Cruiser from the hospital where he worked either to the home of a surveillance supervisor or directly to the isolation camp.
 He is believed to have been infected during the journey, which lasted no more than 5–15 minutes.
 One of the children, a six-year-old girl named Habiba Nur Ali, died two days later.
 She was the last person to die from naturally acquired smallpox.
 The outbreak among the nomadic group was successfully contained by WHO workers by 18 October, but, critically, investigators failed to identify Maalin as a contact.

 On 22 October, Maalin fell ill with fever and headache, and received malaria treatment in hospital.
 After four days a rash appeared.
 Perhaps working on the assumption that he had been successfully vaccinated against smallpox, Maalin was then believed to have chickenpox and was discharged from hospital.
 Over the next few days, his symptoms developed to indicate smallpox as the cause.
 Not wishing to be put into isolation, Maalin failed to report himself.
 On 30 October, a nurse colleague reported him, possibly for the reward of 200 Somali shillings (around $35), and Maalin was transferred to the isolation camp.
-He was diagnosed with an infection of the Variola minor strain of smallpox, based on his symptoms and later confirmed by laboratory tests.
+An infection of the Variola minor strain of smallpox was diagnosed, based on his symptoms and later confirmed by laboratory tests.
 The date of diagnosis is sometimes stated as 26 October 1977.
 Maalin did not experience complications, and subsequently recovered fully and was discharged in late November.

 Donald Henderson, who directed the WHO eradication programme from 1967 until 1976, describes Maalin's case as "a classic one in depicting omissions and mistakes in program operations."
-Maalin, described by Henderson as "a popular man," had been visited by many relations and friends during his illness before he entered isolation.
+Maalin, described by Henderson as "a popular man," had been visited by many relatives and friends during his illness before he entered isolation.
 While hospitalised with fever, he had walked freely around the hospital, interacting with multiple patients.